alj1s/dotfiles/atom/packages/atom-typescript/CONTRIBUTING.md

 npm link
 ```

+## Pull
+Whenever you pull in latest changes, you should run `npm install`.
+Whenever we update to latest TypeScript we need to recompile all our js to make sure everybody gets the same code.

 ## Git
 You need to have git.
 Note on windows long file paths can be an issue so run: